ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <br/>- <b>subnet in CIDR notation</b> (size between /57 and /64)
 <br/>- <b>next-hop address</b> (so the host's IPv6 address)

-<br/><br/>Please note that given subnet can not overlap with any other subnet defined and next-hop address must belong to the first part (bridged /64 subnet) of your Additional IPv6 prefix.
+<br/><br/>Please note that a given subnet can not overlap with any other subnet defined and next-hop address must belong to the first part (bridged /64 subnet) of your Additional IPv6 prefix.

-<br/><br/>Example below shows how to define such subnet:
+<br/><br/>The example below shows how to define such a subnet:

 <img src="images/20240418-02.png" alt="Define routed subnet"/>

-Here, we defined routed subnet 2001:41d0:abcd:ef10::/60 which will be delegated to the VM hosted on: 2001:41d0:abcd:ef00::2
+Here, we defined a routed subnet 2001:41d0:abcd:ef10::/60 which will be delegated to the VM hosted on: 2001:41d0:abcd:ef00::2

 </blockquote>
 </details>